AIThis post was created with the assistance of artificial intelligence (AI).

 You May Also Like

-Apple plant, Speicherchips vom chinesischen Hersteller CXMT zu kaufen, während Europa keine eigene Speicherproduktion hat.
-Das zeigt Europas Abhängigkeit.
+Apple plant, Speicherchips vom chinesischen Hersteller CXMT zu beziehen, während Europa keine vergleichbare Option hat.
+Das zeigt Europas Abhängigkeit in der Halbleiterindustrie.